graphql/graphql-spec/spec/Section 3 -- Type System.md

 4. For each argument of the directive:
    1. The argument must not have a name which begins with the characters {"\_\_"} (two underscores).
+   2. The argument must have a unique name within that directive; no two arguments may share the same name.
-   2. The argument must accept a type where {IsInputType(argumentType)} returns {true}.
+   3. The argument must accept a type where {IsInputType(argumentType)} returns {true}.

 ### @skip